£5k boiler upgrade grant for heat pumps – is it enough?

 Boris Johnson is planning a £5,000 grant to encourage households to scrap their boilers and fit an air source heat pump, according to a report in The Times (14/08/21).
 The scheme will run from 1st April 2022 for three years.
 The announcement comes after Boris Johnson's objective to fit 600,000 heat pumps per annum by 2028 (10 Point Plan).

 With a £400 million budget, it is expected that the money will fast track the installation of 60,000 heat pumps.
-It is hoped that prices for heat pumps will come down as demand increases so that a £5k grant will bring installation costs in line with that of a gas boiler.
+It is hoped that prices for heat pumps will come down by 25-50% in the coming years as demand increases so that a £5k grant will bring installation costs in line with that of a gas boiler.

 2) The current RHI grant scheme

 The current grant scheme, the Renewable Heat Incentive (RHI), is due to end on 31 March 2022.
 It offers households anywhere between a few thousand pounds up to £12,600 towards the cost of an air source heat pump.
 The amount of grant paid is based on the number of kilowatt hours (kWh) of energy a household is estimated to need (as stated in the property’s Energy Performance Certificate (EPC)).

 The larger the heat demand, the more grant available.
 However the installation cost also increases in line with the size of the heat pump.
 As a rough guide the RHI current pays around 40-70% of the upfront cost.

 Heat pumps typically cost anywhere between £8 - £20k with the majority coming in around the £10-£14k mark.
 Whilst a £5k grant might encourage smaller households, or highly efficient new builds, to move to a heat pump, it will continue to fall short for most households with an average heat demand.